MennovH/scp-python/README.txt

 This python script can only be used on Linux (tested on Kali and Ubuntu).

-This script can be used to easily send files and/or folders at once, without having to enter a password per item.
+This script can be used to easily send or download files and/or folders at once, without having to enter a password per item.

 This script doesn't add hosts to the known_hosts file.
 The hosts must be known already in order